dflook/cloudformation-dns-certificate/README.md

 values no longer have a ValidationDomain but instead a HostedZoneId.
 The HostedZoneId should be the zone to create the DNS validation records in.

 Certificates may take up to 30 minutes to be issued, but typically takes ~3 minutes.
-The Certificate resource remains CREATING until the certificate is issued.
+The Certificate resource remains as CREATE_IN_PROGRESS until the certificate is issued.

 To use this custom resource, copy the CustomAcmCertificateLambda and CustomAcmCertificateLambdaExecutionRole resources into your template.
 You can then create certificate resources of Type: AWS::CloudFormation::CustomResource using the